AustralianBioCommons/ables/participants/plant-pathogens.md

 ---
-title: Workspace for Plant Pathogen Initiative
+title: Workspace for Plant Pathogen Omics Initiative
-description:
+description: Investigate plant pathogen genomics, population genetics, virulence evolution, fungicide resistance evolution, and diagnostics
 toc: false
 type: ABLeS Participant
 ---

-## Project title

-Workspace for Plant Pathogen Initiative

 ## Collaborators and funding

+The Bioplatforms Australia-supported Plant Pathogen Omics Initiative will generate high quality molecular reference data for plant pathogens in Australia.
+This data will be developed through collaboration with the national plant pathogen community.

 ## Contact(s)

-- Benjamin Schwessinger <benjamin.schwessinger@anu.edu.au>
+- Bioinformatics Lead: Dr Benjamin Schwessinger <benjamin.schwessinger@anu.edu.au>
+- Project Manager: Dr Mabel Lum <mlum@bioplatforms.com>

 ## Project description and aims

-This project aims to investigate plant pathogen genomics, population genetics, virulence evolution, fungicide resistance evolution, and diagnostics.

-Methods:

-- Genome assembly,
-- Annotation,
-- Population genetics, and
-- Variation analysis
+The Bioplatforms-supported Plant Pathogen Omics Initiative will generate high quality molecular reference data for plant pathogens in Australia.
+This data will be developed through collaboration with the national plant pathogen community and will be used as a foundational data asset to support:

+- Fundamental research and development in plant protection (e.g., understanding emergence and evolution of pathogens in crop systems, resolving taxonomy and race structure, informing biocide development, etc.); and

+- An effective national biosecurity surveillance system (e.g., incursion detection, rapid diagnostics tests, etc.)

 ## How is ABLeS supporting this work?